-The BDO World Championship is played since 1978 and was till the split in darts the only darts World Championship.
+The BDO World Championship was played from 1978 to 2020 and was till the split in darts the only darts World Championship.

-It is always played at the beginning of January so that now the early rounds overlap with the final days of the PDC World Championship.
+It was always played at the beginning of January so that now the early rounds overlap with the final days of the PDC World Championship.

 The price money is far less then in the BDO though over the last few years it increased.